 Mass flow measurement of natural gas and combustion air flow provides essential information for a facility to operate at maximum efficiency and minimal emissions.

 Air Flow Monitoring

 Measuring combustion air flow can be difficult because it is customary to have high flow rates at low pressures through irregular and large ducts.
-Swirls and turbulence, in combination with insufficient straight runs, make it difficult to achieve the desired flow profiles, which can vary with different operating loads.
+Swirls and turbulence, combined with insufficient straight runs, make it challenging to achieve the desired flow profiles, which can vary with different operating loads.

-Calibration accuracy needs to be good, and repeatability is critical.
+The meter must be in calibration and have good repeatability.
 Tuning the boiler optimizes the combustion efficiency.
 During combustion tuning, the air-to-gas fuel rates are optimized at different boiler loads.
-Tuning includes measuring air and gas mass flow rates along with O2 and CO concentration, NOX concentration (if appropriate), outlet temperature, and flue gas recirculation flow settings (if appropriate).
-In air flow monitoring, when setting the fuel flow, the combustion air flow is tuned to match the gas flow to achieve the desired air-to-gas ratio.
+Tuning includes measuring air and gas mass flow rates along with O2 and CO concentration, NOX concentration (if appropriate), outlet temperature, and flue-gas recirculation flow settings (if applicable).
+In air flow monitoring, the combustion air flow is tuned to match the gas flow to achieve the desired air-to-gas ratio when setting the fuel flow.
 The meter must provide repeatable flow measurement when operating at the same parameters on a different day.